travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Neo4J

-Neo4J Server Community Edition is not started on boot.
+Neo4J Server (Community Edition) is **not started on boot**.
 To make Travis CI start the service for you, add

     services:
       - neo4j